celest-dev/website/docs/overview.md

 ## Next steps

-You can follow our next guide to learn more about how to [set up the Celest CLI](/docs/get-started.md) and get started with building your backend in Dart.
+Follow our next guide to learn more about how to [set up the Celest CLI](/docs/get-started.md) and get started with building your backend in Dart.